AeloveRim/SpiritOfGrit/docs/Troubleshooting.md

 You probably changed the settings using the in-game settings menu.
 Any change in there, even minor, will mess up shadows, draw distances, and other things.
 See [Settings](Installation.html#settings).

 ## I can't move!
-You started Tahrovin before making sure your controllers were connected.
+You started SoG before making sure your controllers were connected.
 Restart the game.

 ## I CTD on launch!
 Well, that could be a multitude of things.
-Make sure you Tahrovin folder is added to your antivirus exceptions/allow list and try again.
+Make sure your SoG folder is added to your antivirus exceptions/allow list and try again.

 If you have some heavily aggressive antivirus program such as Webroot, Bitdefender etc, get rid of it.